LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 The Graphviz command-line utilities, e.g. `dot`, are notorious for random crashes (segmentation faults usually), often requiring re-doing conversions from `.dot` files to other formats.
 A possible workaround is to repeat the command until it completes without error.
-For example:
+For example, on a POSIX system:

 	$ cp "$LOGTALKUSER/tools/diagrams/zoom.png" . && for file in *.dot; do flag=0; counter=10; while [ $flag -eq 0 ] && [ $counter -ge 0 ] ; do dot -Tsvg $file > ${file%.*}.svg; if [ $? == 0 ]; then flag=1; fi; (( --counter )); done; done